King's Gambit, Fischer Defense: 4.Bc4 h6

 The main alternative to 4.d4 is 4.Bc4, which has become slightly better regarded than 4.d4.
 By far the most common response is 4...h6, Fischer's recommendation, which he dubbed the "Berlin Defence Deferred".
 It can also be referred to as the Deferred Becker Defense.
 Black's third and fourth moves together stop the white knight on f3 from moving to the two dangerous squares e5 and g5.

-5.h4 Nf6 6.Nc3: Modern Line
+Modern line: 5.h4 Nf6 6.Nc3

 5.h4 prevents 5...g5 due to the threat of 6.hxg5 Bg7 (6...hxg5 loses to 7.Rxh8) 7.gxh6 Rxh6, where White regains the gambited pawn by taking advantage of a on Black's rook.
 Because of this difficulty for Black, it has become a well regarded line for White against the Fischer Defense.
 The usual continuation is 5...Nf6 6.Nc3, with White intending 7.d4.
 Black often later plays ...Nh5, a similar idea to that seen in the Schallopp Defense (3...Nf6).
 After 6...Bg4 7.d4, the most common line, the position is regarded as satisfactory for White.
 Black has sixth move alternatives considered to be slightly stronger: 6...Be7, 6...c6, and 6...Nc6, which usually continues 7.d4 Nh5.